trepDev/mixcloud-with-tracklist/README.md

 ## Limitations:
 ### General Limitations
-- Mixcloud returns tracklist data only if you're logged.
-Could happened that Mixcloud doesn't returns tracklist at all for few minutes.
+- Could happened that Mixcloud doesn't returns tracklist at all for few minutes.
 In that case, wait a little, and reload the page.
 - Don't work on mobile website (m.mixcloud.com).
 Have to work on it (maybe one day?).
 ### Track Playing Limitations
 - Playing Track in media player works only for tracks with timestamp available.